The group develops and operates plasma diagnostics which allow to quantify the success of the confinement optimization.

-Quantities of interest are the profiles - the radial distribution from the plasma center to the edge - of the electron density and of the electron and ion temperature, as well as the profiles of important plasma impurities and of the radial electric field resulting from electron and ion particle transport such that the plasma charges up.
+Quantities of particular interest are the profiles - the radial distribution from the plasma center to the edge - of the electron density and of the electron and ion temperature, as well as the profiles of important plasma impurities and of the radial electric field.
+The latter results from differences in electron and ion particle transport such that the plasma charges up.
 A further task is the development of diagnostics that allow to study the confinement of fast particles representing the confinement of later fusion products.

-For the first experimental phase (OP1.1) the following diagnostis are being prepared:
+For the first experimental phases (OP1) the following diagnostis have been developed and operated:

-- Laser Interferometry uses the innovative technique of Dispersion Interferometry for a continuous tracking of the average electron density – also in view of a later density control
+- Laser Interferometry uses the innovative technique of Dispersion Interferometry for a continuous tracking of the average electron density and thus provides the signal for density control

-- Thomson-Scattering lauches high-power laser pulses and derives the local electron density and -temperature from intensity and spectrum of the laser light scattered at the plasma electrons.
+- Thomson Scattering launches high-power laser pulses and derives the local electron density and electron temperature from intensity and spectrum of the laser light scattered at the plasma electrons.

 - the Electron Cyclotron Emission Diagnostic (ECE) derives continuously the local radiation temperature of the electrons by measuring the intensity of the microwave emission resulting from the gyro-motion of the electrons around the magnetic field lines.

-- two Imaging x-ray Spectrometers use the x-ray emission caused by plasma impurities to derive quantities like the local impurity density in the plasma but also the temperature of the exciting plasma electrons.
+- two Imaging x-ray Spectrometers use the x-ray line emission caused by high-Z plasma impurities to derive quantities like the local impurity density in the plasma, the radial electric field and also the temperature of the exciting plasma electrons

-- calibrated Neutron Counters observe the eventual emission of neutrons resulting from Deuterium-Deuterium Fusion processes in the plasma
+- calibrated Neutron Counters observe the eventual emission of neutrons as they will result from later deuterium-deuterium fusion processes in the plasma

-For the physics experiments in OP1.2 diagnostic extensions and futher diagnostics are being prepared:
+For the long pulse experiments in OP2 diagnostic extensions and further diagnostics are being prepared:

-The shape of the density profile will be continuously monitored with a multi-channel Interferometer and the edge region will be tracked by the radar techniques of microwave Reflectometry.
+The shape of the density profile will be continuously monitored with a multi-channel Interferometer and its edge region will be tracked by the radar techniques of microwave Reflectometry.